Google’s DeepMind A.I. Technology That Learns Like Humans Raises Safety Concerns

 Google’s efforts to develop more advanced AI technologies through its company DeepMind are attracting attention.
 DeepMind has a history of developing programs that are capable of learning how to play video games at the same skill levels as the best human players.

-For instance, in 2016, one of the company’s programs AlphaGO, beat a world champion GO player, the 18-time world champion Lee Sedol.
+For instance, in 2016, one of the company’s programs, AlphaGO, beat a world champion GO player, the 18-time world champion Lee Sedol.
 It was the first time than an AI technology beat an expert level human GO player.

 [Featured Image by Serpeblu/Shutterstock]